Year-round access to good fresh produce (and good wine)? Check.

 Census and voter records indicate that Victor came to San Francisco first, establishing the upscale restaurant Maison Dorée (which was likely named after the Parisian restaurant Maison Dorée).
 He became a naturalized citizen there in 1876, and set up shop in Los Angeles in 1877.

-Victor's uncle, Benjamin Flotte, was already living in Los Angeles and running the Oriental Café (don't let the name fool you - the menu was strictly European) with another Frenchman, one C. Casson, and a Prussian, H. Schmitt.
+Felicie's uncle, Benjamin Flotte, was already living in Los Angeles and running the Oriental Café (don't let the name fool you - the menu was strictly European) with another Frenchman, one C. Casson, and a Prussian, H. Schmitt.
 (The Oriental Café stood at 221 Main Street, directly across from the Pico House.)
-Flotte helped his nephew get his first LA restaurant off the ground (and, at least for a time, lived with the Dol family).
+Flotte helped his nephew-in-law get his first LA restaurant off the ground (and, at least for a time, lived with the Dol family).

 Victor owned a restaurant in the Downey Block at one point (no surprise here, since the Downey Block also hosted a French-owned wine store and a French-language newspaper).
 He founded the Restaurant Français at 221 N Main St in 1886.
 But he is best known (in Los Angeles, anyway) for the Commercial Restaurant.